“Keep on Truckin’.”

 “If you bought it, a truck brought it.”

 “Big or small, truckers haul it all.”

 It’s that time of year again where we highlight the importance of moving the economy and the men and women that make it happen, across Canada and in BC.
-From September 7th to 13th, 2014, it’s National Trucking Week.
+Starting the first Sunday of every September, it’s National Trucking Week.
 We definitely aim to share useful information with truckers through our blog posts (they are one of our most important audiences) so we wanted to continue that focus by highlighting some of the top resources available for the industry.
 Whether you’re an active driver or curious about the profession, here are some handy links:

 - Provincial Permit Centre – over the phone, email and online, get your permits for everything from highway crossing to oversize loads to motor fuel tax, and more.

 - Commercial Vehicle Permits Online – remember that I just mentioned about permits online?
 Well here’s the direct link for new users to register, to login and tutorials on how to do so.